Samin-Solouki/Hybrid-CNN-LSTM-RUL-Prediction-Health-Condition-Classification/README.md

 ### **Project Description**
 The project focuses on predictive maintenance, a critical element in Industry 4.0, by addressing the challenge of predicting the degradation and failure time of mechanical systems.
 Specifically, it targets **cyber-physical systems**, where sensors continuously monitor system health.

-*You may find the report of the project under the name "Hybrid-CNN-LSTM-RUL-Prediction-Health-Condition-Classification_ Solouki.PDF"*

 The **C-MAPSS dataset**, collected from a simulation of turbofan engine degradation, includes multivariate time-series sensor readings from multiple engines under different operating conditions and fault modes.
 The dataset contains:
 - Full-run-to-failure engine records (training set)